WayneBrown/learnwebgl2/_sources/02_tools_and_languages/7_events.rst

     the license is included in the section entitled "GNU Free Documentation License".

+.. role:: raw-html(raw)
+  :format: html

 2.7 - Events
 ::::::::::::

 .. highlight:: javascript

 Web page manipulation happens because of events.
-The events can be some action that the browser has taken, such as downloading a file, or some action a user has taken, such as clicking on a button.
-We need to discuss five issues:
+The events can be an action that the browser has taken, such as downloading a file; or it can be an action a user has taken, such as clicking on a button.
+We need to discuss five issues related to events:

 #.
 What events does a browser track?
 #.
 How do you associate events with specific DOM elements?